 UK citizens have to pay the income tax bill that is levied on several types of earnings.
-These can range from employment wages, profits from running a business, rental income from property, dividends from shares.
+These can range from employment wages, profits from running a business, rental income from property, and dividends from shares.
 It is imperative for each citizen to get accustomed to income tax and national insurance basics to be able to file their tax returns efficiently.

 Most of the tax-paying individuals in the UK qualify for a Personal Allowance.
 This gives individuals a significant tax break by reducing the amount of taxable income while paying tax.
 Anyone can be eligible for a Personal Allowance, including students.
 The sum may vary depending on your tax history and the allowances claimed.
-Though it is to be noted that you must not include personal or financial information like your credit cards and National Insurance number without consulting your accountant first.
+However, it is to be noted that you must not include personal or financial information like your credit cards and National Insurance number without consulting your accountant first.
 In some instances, you don’t have to pay tax on your entire taxable income.
-The details regarding Personal Allowance are explained below in more detail:
+The details regarding the Personal Allowance are explained below in more detail:Â

 What Do You Need To Know About Personal Allowance?